PrismLauncher/PrismLauncher/BUILD.md

 # Linux and FreeBSD

 Getting the project to build and run on Linux is easy if you use any modern and up-to-date linux distribution.
+If you're using FreeBSD you should use 13.0-RELEASE or newer.

 ## Build dependencies
 - A C++ compiler capable of building C++11 code.